 An external dash cam is mounted outside of the vehicle to remove any blind spots, providing a wide angle recording which is usually fed straight onto a screen within the cabin.
 These cameras are ideal for large and wide vehicles, or for vans that don’t have a back windscreen.

 360-degree view dash cams are the cream of the crop.
 They exist, but aren’t particularly common.
 A dual facing dash cam should suffice for most fleets, and you can always purchase an exterior rear dash cam to provide an even wider, safer view of the road behind.

-Find out more about how a dash cam can benefit your business and start comparing quotes today by filling in the form at the top of this page
+Find out more about how a dash cam can benefit your business and start comparing quotes today by answering a few quick questions about your business.

 Why get a dash cam?
 The benefits for business

 Installing a dash cam will protect both your drivers and your vehicles.
 They can save you time and money on insurance claims by proving who was at fault, and encourage safer driving by monitoring any hazardous behaviour.
 A dash cam can also protect your vehicles from theft – provided it has parking mode.

 With dash cam footage, you can prove who was at fault after an incident, which can save you paying out on insurance claims unnecessarily.
 With such clear evidence, you can also save your business months of hassle dealing with the claims process, getting your vehicles back on the road far more quickly.

 Just think – if your journey is being recorded and monitored by a fleet manager, are you likely to speed, brake harshly, or swerve through traffic?
 We doubt it.
 Dash cams will encourage drivers to maintain a safe level of driving, which can also save your business money on fuel consumption.